K-PaaS/application-platform-guide-eng/user_guide/application_platform/cf_cli.md

   ```
-  Removes users assigned role in a specific organization.
+  Removes user's assigned role in a specific organization.
   ```